Pizzaandy/Gobo/README.md

 Gobo is an opinionated formatter for GameMaker Language.
 It enforces a consistent style by parsing and re-printing your code with its own rules, taking maximum line length into account.

 Gobo currently provides a few basic options that affect formatting and has no plans to add more.
-It follows the [Option Philosophy](https://prettier.io/docs/en/option-philosophy.html) of prettier.
+It follows the [Option Philosophy](https://prettier.io/docs/en/option-philosophy.html) of Prettier.

-Gobo is currently only available as a native CLI tool, but it will eventually be available as an IDE plugin.
+Gobo is currently only available as a native CLI tool, but it will eventually be available as an IDE plugin (hopefully!).

 ### Input